What is a credit rating?

 Nonetheless, lenders tend to judge based on similar criteria, and it is unlikely that your eligibility will differ largely from one application to another.

 What information is included in my credit rating?

 This is the information that your credit rating contains:

-Electoral roll information includes general personal information that is used to identify you, such as your name, date of birth and residence.
+- Electoral roll information: lectoral roll information includes general personal information that is used to identify you, such as your name, date of birth and residence.
 This is publically accessible information.